mconnell/rails_templates/README.markdown

 Currently, the typical install does:

+* Creates a new Rails application
+* Removes the default index.html, favicon, rails.png
 * Sets up a new git repository
-* Pulls in JQuery instead of Prototype
+* Pulls in JQuery UJS instead of Prototype UJS
-* Pulls in HAML and creates a very basic application.html.haml template
+* Pulls in HAML and basic layouts/application.html.haml
-* Sets up RSpec
+* Sets up RSpec2
-* Adds Factory Girl, and adds a generator to auto-create spec/factories/model_name_factory.rb files
+* Adds Factory Girl and factory generator

 Still TODO:

-* Something sensible for CSS (960/blueprint)
+* Add Compass and some sensible defaults for CSS
-* Pull in HAML view generators
+* HAML view generators
-* Pull in Formtastic
+* Add Formtastic
-* Pull in Cucumber
+* Add Cucumber
-* Pull in Hoptoad
+* Add Hoptoad
-* Capify in prep of deployment
+* Run Capify .

 ## Pre-requisites
 At time of writing, Rails 3 is in beta so I've got all of the following installed as system gems (sudo)